-With a worldwide pandemic, sales of travel trailers set records in 2020.
+Since the start of the worldwide pandemic, sales of travel trailers set records.
 Unfortunately, many buyers purchased units without knowing some important details and this resulted in some costly mistakes.
 If you’re considering buying a travel trailer, here are some important things to think about before purchasing.

 1. Verify the max payload.
 Before searching for a trailer, verify the max payload/weight your towing vehicle can safely handle.
 Overloading a tow vehicle is dangerous and may wreck the vehicle or lead to a serious accident.
 To find this information, refer to the vehicle owner’s manual or contact the dealership where you purchased it.
 This will also help narrow down you trailer options.
 Don’t rely on the salesperson to know your specific vehicle.